webmeshproj/webmesh/README.md

 Administration of the network can be done via the gRPC API or the CLI utility included in this repository.
 For more information, see the [administration](docs/administration.md) docs.

+Extended documentation will be added as the project matures.

 **This project is not yet ready for production use, but I hope to rapidly get there**